-Among the constellation of entities that form the nation’s innovation infrastructure are organizations that conduct the research essential to technological progress.
-The applied research conducted by private entities and universities garner headlines for their role in bringing more mature technologies to market, but progress depends on foundational research that confirms the theoretical underpinnings of a technology.
+Among the entities that form the nation’s innovation infrastructure are organizations that conduct research essential to technological progress.
+Applied research conducted by private entities and universities garner headlines for their role in bringing more mature technologies to market, but progress depends on foundational research that confirms the theoretical underpinnings of a technology.
 This foundational research is known as “basic research” and is often conducted via governmental agencies and federal funding.

 The Research Ecosystem

 Research projects are generally funded by grants.
 Public agencies like the National Institutes of Health determine how they are dispersed.
 Grants can be awarded by third-party governmental agencies on a year-by-year basis or for the duration of a project (called extramural research).
 Projects conducted by entities like the National Institutes of Health can be funded directly from their federally designated budgets (intramural research) based, in part, on the nation’s current research needs.
 Private entities can monitor and evaluate research outcomes to identify opportunities to apply and eventually monetize basic findings.

 This basic research acts as a starting point for many breakthrough technologies that are eventually patented.
 This innovation ecosystem plays a vital role in the overall innovative capacity of private and public institutions and the number of high-quality patents that are awarded and eventually brought to market.
 The interplay between these patent stakeholders has evolved into an innovation pipeline within which entities differentiated in their goals are moving in a singular direction to advance technological progress.